xfltrt/xfltrt.github.io/_posts/2019-08-13-programming-primer.md

 There‘s no use for words if there are no stories.
 And stories are essentially information.
 Information is data.
 There are many types of data in programming, there are _characters_ and _numbers_ to name a few.
 We can also give a reference or name to a piece of data.
 You don’t need to say “The guy who always wear a black t-shirt” every time you refer to me, you can call me by my name _Fitri_.

 Finally, like spoken language, programming is not impossible to learn.
 There are sentences that are hard to understand, especially if we have not heard them before.
 We refer to dictionaries (documentations), examples, or even videos.
 All you need is the willingness to learn.

-Learning to program is like having a very smart friend that’s willing to do anything you ask them to.
-You only need to be able to communicate it to them and give them the resources they need. _Luckily, there are libraries_.